Worley (company): Early history

+2010s

 In 2010, WorleyParsons acquired the business advisory services company, Evans & Peck.
 Operating in Australia and China, Evans & Peck provide services across the transport, power and energy, resources, water and social infrastructure sectors.

 More recently, the acquisition of Kwezi V3 Engineers, (KV3) a leading South African engineering firm in 2011 and TWP Holdings (Proprietary) Limited ("TWP") in 2013 gives WorleyParsons' customers access to the specialized underground mine planning and engineering capabilities, mineral processing and project management of TWP.

-In 2012, WorleyParsons purchased a 50% share in a joint venture company with Cergetec in Canada.
+In 2012, WorleyParsons purchased a 50% share in a joint venture company with Cegertec in Quebec, Canada.

 In 2013, WorleyParsons acquired Bergen Group Rosenberg AS ("Rosenberg").
-Rosenberg is a wholly owned subsidiary of Bergen Group ASA, a listed Norwegian company.
+Worley Rosenberg is a wholly owned subsidiary of Bergen Group ASA, a listed Norwegian company.

-In 2014, WorleyParsons acquired MTG, Ltd. MTG is a US based management consulting firm in the oil and gas, petrochemicals and chemicals industries with operations in North America, the United Kingdom and Australia.
+In 2014, WorleyParsons acquired MTG, Ltd., an American management consulting firm in the oil and gas, petrochemicals and chemicals industries with operations in North America, the United Kingdom and Australia.

-In October 2018, WorleyParsons reached an agreement with Jacobs to take over Jacobs' ECR business line for $3.3 billion.
+In October 2018, WorleyParsons reached an agreement with Jacobs to take over its ECR business line for $3.3 billion.
 The transaction was completed in April 2019.
 The total number of employees of the combined organisation now employs 57,600 people in 51 countries.

-In April 2019, it was announced that the company would re-brand, becoming Worley, subject to approval at its October 2019 Annual General Meeting.
+In April 2019, it was announced that the company would re-brand to Worley, subject to approval at its October 2019 Annual General Meeting.
 Chris Ashton was named as the new CEO, to replace Andrew Wood, effective from 24 February 2020.

+In November 2023, Worley launched a refreshed brand direction, which included a new logo and a consolidation of its portfolio of subsidiaries.
+Advisian, Chemetics, Comprimo, Cord, Intecsea, and Rosenberg were all combined under the single Worley brand.
+New portfolio subsidiaries now include Industries, Services and Technology, and Worley Consulting.